protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/index.md

 <!-- - Including open source contributions within Sustainable Development Goals (SDGs), more broadly. -->
 <!-- - Building knowledge and capacity for both open source and sustainability through primary, secondary and tertiary curricula. -->

 Digital and sustainable transformation must converge as a digital public good if we are to achieve agreed environmental goals and create a safe and equitable corridor for people and the planet.
-Open sustainability principles can help governments, research institutes, nongovernmental organizations, and businesses move quickly toward science-based decarbonization and conservation of natural resources and ecosystems by providing critical transparency, traceable decision-making, and collaboration on innovation.
+Open sustainability principles can help governments, research institutes, nongovernmental organisations, and businesses move quickly toward science-based decarbonization and conservation of natural resources and ecosystems by providing critical transparency, traceable decision-making, and collaboration on innovation.

 ---